-This CD set also focuses on Latin American Spanish.
-It’s taught by a language teacher with the help of native Spanish speakers.
+This CD set focuses on Latin American Spanish and is taught by a language teacher with the help of native speakers.

 The lessons vary the speed at which phrases are spoken, which is great practice for understanding natural variations between speakers.
-The CDs cover helpful scenarios like air travel to prepare you for common situations you might encounter.
+As for the lessons themselves, they cover scenarios like air travel to prepare you for common situations you’re likely to encounter.

 9. “Practice Makes Perfect Spanish Conversation”

-“Practice Makes Perfect Spanish Conversation” is a study program in the form of a convenient book.
-It aims to make you comfortable and confident speaking Spanish with native speakers.
+This book is a study program in paper format.
+It aims to make you comfortable and confident when speaking Spanish with native speakers.